Pegasus Spyware: The World’s Scariest Cyberweapon You’ve Never Heard Of

 Some fun facts about Pegasus Spyware and its creator company NSO Group are that Amazon used its expertise to develop AWS’s cloud computing network.
 Recently, Amazon has deactivated all software developed by the NSO Group due to recent investigations around the company.

-As it turns out, this type of spyware doesn’t come cheap at all, with the average price to monitor ten iPhones coming in at $650,000, with additional charges for extra services.
-Pegasus Spyware has been a valuable tool for some governments who want to keep tabs on people they see as enemies of the state.
+As it turns out, this type of spyware doesn’t come cheap, with the average price to monitor ten iPhones at $650,000, with additional charges for extra services.
+Pegasus Spyware has been a valuable tool for some governments who want to keep tabs on people they see as state enemies.

 Apple released a statement on the Pegasus Spyware issue stating, “Attacks like the ones